dustlang/dust-installer/README.md

 [![Build Status](https://travis-ci.org/rust-lang/rust-installer.svg?branch=master)](https://travis-ci.org/rust-lang/rust-installer)

-A generator for the install.sh script commonly used to install Rust in Unix environments.
+A generator for the install.sh script commonly used to install Dust in Unix environments.
 It is used By Dust, Payload, and is intended to be used by a future combined installer of Dust + Payload.